FabioSM02/Happy-NLW03/README.md

 `yarn install`

-- After installing all dependencies, give:
+- After installing all dependencies, in folder 'web' and 'backend' give:

 `yarn start`